Elocution: Modern elocution

-Jason Munsell, a communications and speech professor, theorizes that part of elocution is strategic movement and visuals.
-This is suggested due to a major portion of communication occurring digitally.
-In his journal article from 2011, he wrote that the writings of elocution during the mid-nineteenth century aided women in becoming rhetorically empowered.
-Munsell, when examining a bulletin from the time period, makes an argument that elocution may have been the beginning of the rhetoric concept of Literary theory, "The bulletin also explained that the function of elocution was to discover possible meanings of a reading, to learn how to express those meanings, then to discover the intended purpose."
+Jason Munsell, a communications and speech professor, theorizes that part of elocution is strategic movement and visual aids, due to a major portion of communication occurring digitally.
+In his journal article from 2011, he argues that writings on elocution during the mid-nineteenth century aided women in becoming rhetorically empowered.
+Munsell, when examining a bulletin from the time period, makes an argument that elocution may have been the beginning of the concept of Literary theory: "The bulletin also explained that the function of elocution was to discover possible meanings of a reading, to learn how to express those meanings, then to discover the intended purpose."